MarxSoul55/cats_vs_dogs/README.md

 *Thanks to [nunojesus](https://github.com/nunojesus) for designing this logo!*
 # Hello World!  :earth_americas:
 This repository contains the code for a computer-vision program.
-Using a convolutional neural-network (made with [TensorFlow](https://www.tensorflow.org/)), this program can tell whether a cat or dog is in a given picture to any arbitrary precision, depending on how you choose to structure the model's architecture and how long you choose to train it.
+Using a [machine learning](https://en.wikipedia.org/wiki/Machine_learning) algorithm called a "convolutional neural network" (made with [TensorFlow](https://www.tensorflow.org/)), this program can tell whether a cat or dog is in a given picture to any arbitrary precision, depending on how you choose to structure the network's architecture and how long you choose to train it.

 The data used to train the model was [Kaggle's dataset.](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data)
 ### Want to contribute?  :blush: